Ackesnal/VQA/README.md

 Can be added to the image processes part?
 Or during the multi head?
 Or used to refine the similarity part?

+#### 3. Use POS tags

+To identify the part of speech (POS) of each word.

+3.1 Attempt to give part of image (POI) maybe?
+That is, assign different labels to different objects of an image.

+3.2 Using POS and Bounding Boxes to extract vision attention

 ---

 ## Current Issue